-A student who recieved "D" or "F" grades for noncompletion may petition the Appeals Committee to have his or her previous g.p.a. for one semester ignored.
+A student may petition the Appeals Committee to have his or her previous GPA for one semester ignored.
 The following applies to this Academic Forgiveness Policy:

 - A. A student cannot request to have some grades forgiven and some not. - B. All courses and grades remain on the student's record and are considered part of the student's legal transcript. - C. A student may not use a course that has been forgiven as a substitute for another course. - D. A student may not take a proficiency examination in a course that has been forgiven. - E. A student may use this policy only once. - F. Any course work taken prior to the date of an awarded certificate or degree is not eligible for the Academic Forgiveness Policy. - G. Federal financial aid policy does not permit credits forgiven through this policy to be excluded in satisfactory academic progress calculations.